AVEVA/AVEVA-Samples/Basic/Python/QiPy/readme.md

 ## Cleanup: Deleting Types, Behaviors, and Streams

-So that it can run repeatedly without name collisions, the sample does some cleanup before exiting.
-Deleting streams, stream behaviors, and types can be achieved by a DELETE REST call and passing the corresponding Id.
-Note: types and behaviors cannot be deleted until any streams referencing them are deleted first.
+So that it can run repeatedly without name collisions, the sample performs some cleanup before exiting.
+Deleting streams, stream behaviors, and types can be achieved by a `DELETE` REST call and passing the corresponding ID.
+Note that types and behaviors cannot be deleted until any streams that reference them are deleted first.

 ```python
 	conn.request("DELETE", self.__streamsBase + '/' + stream_id, headers = self.__qi_headers())